FirstLegoLeague/launcher/docs/userguide.md

 Press `Change` to set a new password.
 Press `Save` to make the change permanent.

 **rankings**
-Configure whether negative scores are shown as 0 on the `Results Display`.
+Configure whether negative scores are shown as 0 on the `Scoreboard`.
 Default is YES.

 Note: The Scoring screen (intended for the Head Referee) will shows negative scores.